Mamasan Kitchen & Bar, Broadbeach, Gold Coast, Queensland © Michael Greves

 By Katrina Lobley

 With executive chef Chase Kojima at the helm, it’s no wonder Kiyomi attracts a lot of buzz.
-Like Kojima's southern enterprise, the highly regarded Sokyo in Sydney's Star casino, this Japanese eatery is also tucked away in a casino (Jupiters at Broadbeach).
+Like Kojima's Sydney enterprise – the highly regarded Sokyo – this Japanese eatery is also tucked away in a casino (The Star Gold Coast at Broadbeach).
 Given Kojima's appetite for artful presentation, it's a sure bet diners will be astounded as one gorgeous dish after another emerges from the kitchen.
 The binchotan (white charcoal) and grill menu features lamb chops with plum wine and eggplant, while the small plate menu matches grilled octopus with green sauce and watermelon.

 Mamasan Kitchen + Bar